Same-sex marriage in California: History

 From February 12 to March 11, 2004, under the direction of Mayor Gavin Newsom, officials in San Francisco issued marriage licenses to approximately 4,000 same-sex couples despite it being illegal to do so at both the state and federal level.
 During the month that licenses were issued, couples traveled from all over the United States and from other countries to be married.
 On August 12, citing Newsom's lack of authority to bypass state law, the Supreme Court of California ruled that the marriages were void.
-Consolidated lawsuits against the State Government in favor of same-sex marriage eventually reached the Supreme Court of California.
+Consolidated lawsuits against the state government in favor of same-sex marriage eventually reached the Supreme Court of California.
 On May 15, 2008, it overturned the state's ban on same-sex marriage with its ruling In re Marriage Cases.
 The four-to-three decision took effect on June 16, 2008.
 Two weeks earlier, an initiative to override this result of the court decision qualified for the November election ballot.
 The court declined to stay its decision until after the November elections.
 Some reports suggested that out-of-state same-sex couples would marry in California prior to the 2008 elections because California does not require the marriage to be valid in the couple's home state.

 The ballot initiative, Proposition 8, a state constitutional amendment titled Eliminates Right of Same-Sex Couples to Marry Act, appeared on the California general election ballot on November 4, 2008 and passed with a 52% majority.
-Support for Proposition 8 was not uncontroversial, with the Church of Jesus Christ of Latter-day Saints donating $20 million to campaign for its passage.
-As for the opposition, the California Supreme Court heard several challenges to Proposition 8 in March 2009, but ultimately upheld the amendment, though the over 18,000 couples that were married in the time before Proposition 8 was passed remained valid.
+One supporter of Proposition 8 was the Church of Jesus Christ of Latter-day Saints, which donated $20 million to campaign for its passage.
+The California Supreme Court heard several challenges to Proposition 8 in March 2009, but ultimately upheld the amendment, though the over 18,000 same-sex marriages that were performed before the amendment was passed remained valid.